maicol9310/mobile-dev-challenge/README.md

 * Correct ussage of Data types.

 ## Nice to Have
-* Usage of Depdencies injection with Hilt
+* Usage of design patterns (depdencies injection, architecture, builder, any other)
-* Connect with a the API using Corroutines.
-* Android Navigation.

-# Desired technology stack:
-* Kotlin
-* Retrofit
-* Jetpack(ROOM, Hilt, Navigation)

 ## Submit your solution

-Once you're done, please send us an email to [tech@ada-school.org](mailto:tech@ada-school.org) with the subject: TECH_CHALLENGE_[YOUR NAME] and do not forget to include the link to your repository with the solution.
+Once you're done, please send us an email to [tech@ada-school.org](mailto:tech@ada-school.org) with the subject: TECH_MOBILE_CHALLENGE_[YOUR NAME] and do not forget to include the link to your repository with the solution.
 After you submit your code, we will review it and contact you to discuss next steps.

 Good luck! 💪